Devon Windsor Lounges On The Beach In Untied Black Bikini

 “You are just unreal,” commented a third.

 Devon often models pieces from her own swimwear line on social media.
-On the official Instagram account for her Devon Windsor Swim collection, the babe recently showed off another style — a strapless, cut-out one-piece that did nothing but favors for her flawless physique, and drove her fans absolutely wild.
+On the official Instagram account for her Devon Windsor Swim collection, the babe recently showed off another style — a strapless, cut-out one-piece that did nothing but favors for her flawless physique and drove her fans absolutely wild.